kingsdigitallab/alice-thornton/frontend/posts/blog/2024-02-01-AnniversaryBlog.md

 ## Giving Evidence to Chancery, 1656

 The will was still not on file, though, and Alice and family were still arguing about the will’s contents throughout the 1650s.
 In 1656 Alice, alongside her husband, William Thornton, and her mother, Lady Alice Wandesford, gave evidence to Chancery about the contents of the will in a case brought by one Robert Nettleton against William Wandesford, who was Wandesford’s executor, about non-payment of a debt.
-Thornton, aged 30, stated that she was ‘aged twenty-nine or thereabouts’.
+Thornton, aged 30, stated that she was ‘aged twenty-nine or thereabouts’ in the surviving deposition at the National Archives, Kew.

 ## Securing a Deed of Settlement for her Children, 1667